zetter/burrows-wheeler-transform/README.md

 ## Notes

 The transform relies on sorting strings.
-Implementations in other languages may sort strings differently to Ruby and thus produce differnet encodings.
+Implementations in other languages may sort strings differently to Ruby and thus produce different encodings.